The open source movement means there's now more top quality, legit free software floating around the web than ever.

 Sourceforge is another open source software database - search and it'll hunt through thousands of titles.

 Cnet's Download.com hosts practically all the programs listed in this guide, and is certified virus-free.
-It also reviews the bigger programs and charts the most popular ones, so it's well worth a browse.
+It reviews bigger programs and charts the most popular, so it's well worth a browse.

 A user-friendly and well-organised site, FileHippo catalogues browsers, firewalls, audio tools, DVD tools and more.
 It also promises no pop-ups when you visit the site.